Manchester Action on Street Health

-Manchester Action on Street Health (MASH) is a charity that provides support to female sex workers, offering a range of confidential and non-judgmental services in order to help keep them safe and healthy.
+Manchester Action on Street Health (MASH) is a charity that provides support to female sex workers, offering a range of confidential and non-judgmental services to help keep them safe and healthy.

 History

 MASH was founded in Manchester in 1991.
 Initially the service provided condoms and clean injecting equipment to the workers, along with advice, information and referrals towards other services.
 In 2010 the charity moved into the MASH Centre on Fairfield Street in Manchester city centre.

 Mission

 MASH works closely with female sex workers to promote sexual health, wellbeing and personal safety, whilst offering choice, support and empowerment to encourage positive life changes.